-6. Election of Directors44
+6. Election of Directors46

-The directors shall be elected by the vote of the holders of common stock of the Bank in accordance with Section 2445 of the Corporation Code or pertinent applicable law at the annual meeting of the stockholders.
+The directors shall be elected by the vote of the holders of common stock of the Bank in accordance with Section 2447 of the Corporation Code or pertinent applicable law at the annual meeting of the stockholders.
 All directors shall be elected for a term of one year and until their successors shall have been elected and qualified.

-Nomination Procedure46
+Nomination Procedure48

 - a.
-Any stockholder may submit nominations for directorial positions to the Nominations Committee. - b.
-The nominating stockholder shall submit his proposed nomination in writing to the Nominations Committee, together with the biodata, acceptance and conformity of
+Any stockholder, whether controlling or non-controlling, has the right to submit nominations for directorial positions to the Nominations Committee. - b.
+The nominating stockholder shall submit his proposed nomination in writing to the Nominations Committee, together with the biodata, acceptance and conformity of the would-be nominee.
+In the case of a nominee for the position of an independent director, the would-be nominee is also required to submit a Certification that he has all the qualifications and none of the disqualifications to become an independent director.